PKU-RL/FEN/README.md

 ### Introduction

 Fairness is essential for human society, contributing to stability and productivity.
 Similarly, fairness is also the key for many multi-agent systems.
 Taking fairness into multi-agent learning could help multi-agent systems become both efficient and stable.
-However, learning efficiency and fairness simultaneously is a complex, multi-objective, joint-policy optimization. **F**air-**E**fficient **N**etwork (**FEN**) [分] is proposed to address these difficulties.
+However, learning efficiency and fairness simultaneously is a complex, multi-objective, joint-policy optimization. **F**air-**E**fficient **N**etwork (**FEN**) is proposed to address these difficulties.

 <img src="FEN.png" alt="FEN" width="400">